enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 # Grep command

 When we list processes via `ps` command, usually we see many more lines than we want.
 So here's where ``grep`` command can come in handy.
 The grep command is used to search text.
-It searches the given file for lines containing a match to the given strings or words.
+It searches in the given text (that could be in a file or on the shell screen) all the lines containing a match to the given strings or words.
 It is one of the most useful commands on Linux and Unix-like system.
-Let us see how to use grep on a Linux or Unix like system.

 **Syntax**